grafana/grafana/docs/sources/panels/expressions.md

 ##### floor

-The floor function round the number down the the nearest integer value.
-Example: `floor(3.123)` returns 3.
+Floor rounds the number down to the nearest integer value.
+For example, `floor(3.123)` returns 3.

 ### Reduce